European Go Championship: Czechia 2015

 The 2015 EGC was held in Liberec, Czech Republic.

 Russia 2016

 The 2016 EGC was held in Saint Petersburg, Russia.

 Germany 2017

 The 2017 EGC was held in Oberhof, Germany with the highest number of participants in history.

 Italy 2018

 The 2018 EGC was held in Pisa, Italy.

 Belgium 2019

 The 2019 EGC was held in Brussels, Belgium.

 2020 and 2021

 In both of these years, the EGC did not take place due to the COVID-19 pandemic.
 The European Championship was held online in its place.

 Romania 2022

-The 64th EGC is planned to take place from the 23rd July – 7th August in Vatra Dornei, Romania.
+The 64th EGC took place from 23 July to 7 August in Vatra Dornei, Romania.

+Leipzig/Markkleeberg 2023

+The 65th EGC took place from 22 July to 5 August in Markkleeberg, Germany.
+It had 751 registered participants.

+Toulouse 2024

+The 66th EGC took place from 26 July to 10 August in Toulouse, France.

-Planned championships
+Planned Congresses

-European Go Congresses, at which the European Go Champion is decided, are planned few years in advance to cater for up to 800 players.
-Each year, the hosting country's Go association plays a large part in the planning and organisation.
+European Go Congresses, at which the European Go Champion is decided, are planned a few years in advance to cater for up to 800 players.
+Each year, the hosting country's Go association plays a large part in the organisation.
 Below are the planned future locations.